-GENRE, was a minimalist role-playing game system that I had created many years ago, 1995 or thereabouts, I believe.
-I was surprised to find that the few rules I had cobbled together and the few webpages that I made for them, had been archived and hosted by, John H. Kim, for the last 26 years, at the time of this writing.
-I've learned a great deal since those simpler times, and have begun rewriting and clarifying the system, to update it to today's standards.
+GENRE is a minimalist role-playing game system that I created many years ago, around 1995 or so.
+Recently, I was surprised to find that the few rules I had cobbled together and the webpages I made for them had been archived and hosted by John H. Kim for the last 26 years.
+I have since learned a great deal, and I have begun rewriting and clarifying the system to update it to today's standards.

-The original framework for, GENRE, was initially created to allow cross-genre role-playing, using characters from different campaigns, often from very different role-playing game systems.
-My gaming group ran games in AD&D, Marvel Superheroes FASERIP, Champions, Call of Cthulhu, Villains & Vigilantes, Palladium, etc. And sometimes characters from one campaign would make cameos in others, though sometimes they fit in rather crudely because of disparaging power levels and game mechanics.
-So, I had decided to use the freely available FUDGE system as a template of how to outline the rules, and what to include in the basic game framework.
+The original framework for GENRE was initially created to allow cross-genre role-playing using characters from different campaigns, often from very different role-playing game systems.
+My gaming group ran games in AD&D, Marvel Superheroes FASERIP, Champions, Call of Cthulhu, Villains & Vigilantes, and Palladium, among others.
+Sometimes characters from one campaign would make cameos in others, though they sometimes fit in rather crudely because of their different power levels and game mechanics.
+To address this, I decided to use the freely available FUDGE system as an outlining template for the rules and what to include in the basic game framework.

-Back in 1995, I was a returning adult learner in college.
-Still learning computers and how to use the Internet.
-I collected any and every set of rpg rules that the gaming community shared or self-published online, taking whatever ideas I liked for my own use, and throwing away the rest.
-Mainstream game systems were simply becoming too bloated and costly to keep up with.
-Eventually time, storage space, and costs involved slowly took their toll.
-I needed a new system that could grow, adapt, allow play in any genre, at any power level, and it had to be cheap.. err.. cost effective.
-The original tagline for GENRE was, "The most expensive thing about game night should be the [the beer and] pizza!"
+Back in 1995, I was a returning adult learner in college, still learning about computers and how to use the internet.
+I collected any and every set of RPG rules that the gaming community shared or self-published online, taking whatever ideas I liked for my own use and discarding the rest.
+Mainstream game systems were becoming too bloated and costly to keep up with.
+Eventually, the time, storage space, and costs involved slowly took their toll.
+I needed a new system that could grow, adapt, and allow play in any genre at any power level, and it had to be cost-effective.
+The original tagline for GENRE was "The most expensive thing about game night should be the beer and pizza!"

 The original, not-quite-complete rules can be downloaded from: Darkshire Net